re0064hx/RL/README.md

-This programs is simple car simulator for Reinforcement Learning.
+This programs are simple car simulator for Reinforcement Learning.